-- · Carefully account for your computations and solution methods. - · Give reason/facts/motivation for all your claims. - · Always use the standard methods as presented in the course. - · You will rarely get full points on a question by just reciting facts from literature and lectures; discussion, showing up connections and examples are necessary. - · You are allowed to use English-Swedish, Swedish-English dictionaries. - · You can write in either English or Swedish. - · Communications devices of any kind (phones, computers, etc.) are not allowed. - $\cdot\,$ You may use only one side of your paper for your answers. - · Use one sheet of paper for a single answer only. - · Use a maximum of an A4 page per question.
-In case figures and computations are included, you may use several pages. - · This exam consists of 5 pages. - · With 40 of 80 points you will pass the exam. - \cdot You may not use a red pen for any written answers. - · You have 240 minutes to complete this exam. - · Sort your sheets of paper in the order of the given questions. - · Mark the problems you worked on on the envelope. - · Check how many papers you submit, and fill in the number on the envelope.
+- · Carefully account for your computations and solution methods. - · Give reason/facts/motivation for all your claims. - · Always use the standard methods as presented in the course. - You will rarely get full points on a question by just reciting facts from literature and lectures; discussion, showing up connections and examples are necessary.
+Usually, you should give a broad picture and not a narrow answer taking up only a single aspect. - · You are allowed to use English-Swedish, Swedish-English dictionaries. - · You can write in either English or Swedish. - · Communications devices of any kind (phones, computers, etc.) are not allowed. - · You may use only one side of your paper for your answers. - Use one sheet of paper for a single answer only. - Use a maximum of an A4 page per question.
+In case figures and computations are included, you may use several pages. - This exam consists of 5 pages. - With 40 of 80 points you will pass the exam. - You may not use a red pen for any written answers. - · You have 240 minutes to complete this exam. - · Sort your sheets of paper in the order of the given questions. - · Mark the problems you worked on on the envelope. - · Check how many papers you submit, and fill in the number on the envelope.